onlyhavecans/dotfiles/README.md

 * The global gitignore is mac/python/ruby/chef/go/ect oriented
 * The main config is set up with lots of alias & uses gpg signing by default

+### ssh ###

+I included my ssh_config because I think it can be useful to others.
+I have ssh fairly locked down.

+The keys directory setup means for every host or set of hosts I log into I generate a different key!
+This means loosing a single key to a single system is not a hige swatch of revokes.
+However regenning all the keys for a yearly rotation or new machine is slightly annoying so I have a fish function called keygen which makes this easier.

 ### direnv ###

 I use direnv.net *everywhere*.
 I have a few standard functions I use to help me out.
 Most of it around chef and ruby-install

 ### rust ###

 Rust is one of the few things *not* set up by the cookbook.
 Instead I have a fish function called `init_rust` which installs & sets up rust